 Seiko Prospex Collection

 Seiko produced its first diving watch in 1965.
 Seiko’s journey to producing one of the best diver’s watches began with a professional diver’s request for a watch that could withstand the pressure of being underwater greater than 300 meters.
-Seiko formed a development team that did years of research, which resulted to producing watches that could be used underwater.
-By 1975, they have already produced advanced diver watch technology: the world’s first ever professional Diver’s 600M with an extremely durable titanium case, which was shock resistant, corrosion-proof, and has an airtight case.
+Seiko formed a development team that did years of research, which resulted in producing watches that could be used underwater.
+By 1975, they have already produced advanced diver watch technology: the world’s first-ever professional Diver’s 600M with an extremely durable titanium case, which was shock resistant, corrosion-proof, and has an airtight case.